Mema5/katacoda-scenarios/radamsa/step3_fuzzing_program.md

 }
 </pre>

-You can compile this program by running `javac PrimeFactor.java`{{execute}} and then try it with `java PrimeFactor 52`{{execute}}.
+You can compile this program by running `javac PrimeFactor.java`{{execute}} and then try it for example with `java PrimeFactor 52`{{execute}}.

 ## Fuzz test it with radamsa
-Now we will use radamsa to generate new inputs and see how our program behaves.
+Now we will use Radamsa to generate new inputs and see how our program behaves.

 We will repeatedly:
 - generate a fuzzed input from a valid integer input and store it in a variable: `fuzzed=$(echo "52" | radamsa)`{{execute}}.
-- call `java PrimeFactor $fuzzed`{{execute}} on it
+- call our program on this fuzzed input: `java PrimeFactor $fuzzed`{{execute}}

 The last command will likely raise an exception from the Java integer parser (overflow, illegal characters, wrong syntax...).
-To test this in bash we can for example check if the exit status stored in the variable `$?` is not equal to `0`.
+We can test this in bash by looking at the  exit status stored in the variable `$?`.
+If it is not equal to `0`, the program has exited non normally.

 This leads us to this infinite testing script written in bash: